fvegamaza/fvegamaza/README.md

 ## Welcome to my Github :rainbow:

-Here I try to document my work in machine learning and also share with you my experience in this field.
-To keep it simple, in each of my projects you'll find the following four sections:
+Here I'll document my work in machine learning and share with you my experience in this field.
+With the objective to keep as simple as possible, in each of my projects you'll find the following four .readme sections:

 - "What was about?" -> One sentence that summarizes the project